cultuurnet/stoplight-docs-best-practices/docs/creating-a-stoplight-project.md

 ![](../assets/images/create-stoplight-project-step-1-access.png)

-## Step 2
+## Setup CI

 Setup the CI for the new repository.
+This will help to prevent common mistakes like dead links inside your Markdown files etc.

 Run the [configure-ci.sh script](https://github.com/cultuurnet/stoplight-ci#configure-cish) provided on GitHub inside a local clone of your newly created repository.
 This will automatically add a README, install the necessary packages for linting, configuration files for the linting tools, configuration for GitHub Actions, a pull request template, etc.